 Diminished sexual desire

 Sex therapists use psychologically-based interventions to gain a profound understanding of concerns and paths toward processing resolutions.
-Common treatments used by sex therapists include verbally exploring experiences that may be contributing to current difficulties, developing communication skills, understanding body language, learning how to express desires and addressing shame or guilt around sexuality.
-At home assignments such as sensate focus are common.
+Common treatments used by sex therapists include verbally exploring experiences that may be contributing to current difficulties, developing communication skills, understanding body language, learning how to express sexual intimacy, and addressing shame or guilt around sexuality.
+At-home assignments such as sensate focus are common.